Risk management and risk policy

 The Internal Audit of the HOCHDORF Group is outsourced and is carried out by PricewaterhouseCoopers with the support of experts from the finance and accounting departments.
 The Internal Audit supports the Board of Directors in the handling of its monitoring and controlling tasks, particularly at the subsidiaries.
 Internal Audit provides an independent and objective audit and advisory service that is focused on generating added value and improving business processes.
 It helps the company to achieve its goals by assessing the effectiveness of the risk management, the controls and the management and monitoring processes with a systematic and targeted approach and by improving them.

 Internal Audit works with the Audit Committee to prepare a strategic audit plan at regular intervals, which is presented to the Board of Directors for approval in each case.
 On the basis of the multi-year plan, Internal Audit develops an operating audit plan that details the planned audits over the next year.
 This plan is presented to the Audit Committee for approval.
 Furthermore, the Board of Directors can give special orders to Internal Audit.

 After completing each audit, Internal Audit prepares a written audit report.
 It contains the findings and recommendations made by Internal Audit as well as the statement by Management containing the planned measures and the time required for the completion of these measures.
 Group Management checks the implementation of the defined measures and continuously provides orientation for the Audit Committee.

-Internal Auditors did not take part in any meetings of the Board of Directors or in any meetings of the Audit Committee in the reporting year.
+Internal Auditors did not take part in any meetings of the Board of Directors and did take part in three meetings of the Audit Committee in the reporting year.
 External Audit receives information about the audit plan and the audit activities of Internal Audit as well as the audit reports.
 Internal Audit may view the reports of External Audit.